-- is disabled and has specific additional needs; - has special educational needs (whether or not they have a statutory education, health and care plan); - is a young carer; - is showing signs of being drawn into anti-social or criminal behaviour, including gang involvement and association with organised crime groups; - is frequently missing/goes missing from care or from home; - is misusing drugs or alcohol themselves; - is at risk of modern slavery, trafficking or exploitation;

-- is in a family whose circumstances present challenges for the child, such as substance abuse, adult mental health issues or domestic abuse; - has returned home to their family from care; - is at risk of being radicalised or exploited; - is a privately fostered child. - is showing early signs of abuse and/or neglect; and/or - is particularly vulnerable in any of the ways identified in section 6 above.
+- is disabled and has specific additional needs; - has special educational needs (whether or not they have a statutory education, health and care plan); - is a young carer; - is showing signs of being drawn into anti-social or criminal behaviour including gang involvement and association with organised crime groups; - is frequently missing/goes missing from care or from home; - is missing from education; - is misusing drugs or alcohol themselves; - is at risk of modern slavery, trafficking or exploitation; - is in a family whose circumstances present challenges for the child, such as substance abuse, adult mental health issues or domestic abuse; - has returned home to their family from care; - is at risk of being radicalised or exploited; - is a privately fostered child; - is showing early signs of abuse and/or neglect; and/or - is particularly vulnerable in any of the ways identified in section 6 above.

 The Early Help process can only be effective if it is undertaken with the agreement of the child's parents/carers.
-Young people in secondary schools or FE colleges may consent to early help, possibly including an Early Help Pathway to Change process in their own right, subject to Information sharing - Advice for practitioners providing safeguarding services to children, young people, parents and carers (HMG 2018).
-The school should seek advice from an Early Help Officer or the MASH Education Lead in those circumstances.
+Young people in secondary schools may consent to early help, possibly including an Early Help Pathway to Change process in their own right, subject to Information sharing - Advice for practitioners providing safeguarding services to children, young people, parents and carers (HMG 2018).
+The school should seek advice from a Targeted Support Officer or the Integrated

+Front Door Education Lead in those circumstances.
 The Early Help Pathway to Change process must involve the child and family as well as all the practitioners who are working with them.

 The school will keep the needs and circumstances of children receiving early help under constant review.
 If the child's situation does not improve and/or the child's parents and/or the child do not consent to early help, the school will make a judgement about whether, without help, the needs of the child will escalate.
-If so, the school will seek the parents' consent to a referral to a multi-agency Locality Panel in order to address the child's needs.
-Alternatively, a referral to Children's Social Care may be necessary.
+If so, the school may wish to consult with;